vgaltes/vgaltes.github.io/_posts/2016-04-20-forms-with-suave-experimental-and-suave-forms.md

 ## Summary ##

-I hope you enjoyed this introduction to Forms in Suave.
+We have seen an introduction to Forms in Suave.
+In following articles we'll see how to do the same with other view engines.
 You can get the full solution [here](https://github.com/vgaltes/FSharpForms)